 Rachel provides a trusting, empathetic, open, and calm space where you can feel safe to talk about what is happening in your life.
-She is guided by a person-centred approach, which means that you are the expert in your own life, and therapy interventions are tailored to your individual needs.
+She is guided by a person-centered approach, which means that you are the expert in your own life.
+Therapy interventions are tailored to your individual needs.
 Your choices, needs and values are central to the counselling process and you are guided and supported in a collaborative, non-judgmental and respectful way.

 Everyone has a different view of counselling and what they would like to achieve from the process.
-Sometimes strategies and interventions are not required - just an unbiased person to listen without judgment.
-Sometimes people require structure, and resources to work on in sessions, and in-between sessions.
-Rachel is flexible in her approach and will listen to what you want from the counselling process.
+Sometimes an unbiased person to listen without judgment is most important, and sometimes a structured approach with a specific therapy is required.
+Rachel is flexible in her approach, and will listen to what you want to achieve from the counselling process.

 For more about what therapy models are used, see 'The Counselling Process'